NeuroMetrix, Inc. (NURO) Bundle

 Founding team members

-Dr. Shai N. Gozani, M.D., Ph.D., founded the company while completing his studies at the Harvard-MIT Division of Health Sciences and Technology.
-He has served as President and CEO since inception, guiding the company through its various stages as of the end of 2024.
+The company was founded by Dr. Shai N. Gozani, M.D., Ph.D., who was completing his studies at the Harvard-MIT Division of Health Sciences and Technology at the time.
+He served as President and CEO until the 2025 acquisition.

 Initial capital/funding